Rowadz/graphql-basics-yt/README.md

 # Differance between REST APIS

+### REST

+- Endpoints: In RESTful APIs, endpoints represent resources, and each endpoint typically maps to a specific URI (Uniform Resource Identifier) representing a resource (e.g., /users, /posts).

+- Multiple Endpoints: REST often requires multiple endpoints for different use cases or to retrieve varying amounts of data.
+For instance, you might have /users to get a list of users and /users/{id} to get a specific user.

+- Fixed Structure: REST endpoints often return fixed data structures, and clients need to make multiple requests to different endpoints to fetch related data.

+- Over-fetching and Under-fetching: Clients might receive more data than needed (over-fetching) or might need to make multiple requests to gather all the required data (under-fetching).

+### GraphQL

+- Single Endpoint: GraphQL typically uses a single endpoint.
+Clients request the exact data they need by sending queries to this endpoint.

+- Flexible Queries: Clients can request specific fields and nested data structures in a single query, reducing over-fetching and under-fetching.

+- Schema and Type System: GraphQL uses a strong type system to define the structure of the data.
+Clients can introspect the schema to understand what data can be requested.

 In GraphQL, the HTTP response itself might not always return a traditional HTTP status code like `200 OK`.
 Instead, GraphQL typically returns a `200 OK` status code regardless of whether the query was successful or not.